Product-as-a-servic (PaaS): Everything You Need to Know in 2025 to Get Started.

 In our experience of enabling PaaS transition for over 5 years now, we’ve seen that, PaaS doesn’t make sense for all products.

-It works best for products that are expensive to buy outright, have a long lifecycle, or are used on a recurring or occasional basis.
 For example, bikes, strollers, or coffee machines are great candidates because customers benefit from access without the full upfront cost, and the company can generate recurring revenue.

 In addition to that products that are seasonal, time bound, hobby based, technology intensive are perfect to be offered in an “as-a-service” model.

-Does PaaS make sense for your company?
+Does PaaS make sense for your company, business or product?

 Ask yourself these key questions to understand if a PaaS model makes sense for your business product and industry.